 • Rethinking their tax strategy so they’re able to keep more of their income

 Coming up with a solid investment strategy is also important for boosting net worth.
 That includes diversifying to manage risk while investing in assets that are designed to produce income.
-For example, that might include:
+For example, that might include such things as:

 • Purchasing shares of dividend stocks